andreas-glaser/ha-dessmonitor/README.md

 ## 🌟 Features

-- Real-time monitoring of multiple inverters/collectors
+- Periodic monitoring of multiple inverters/collectors (5 min default; 1 min with premium)
 - Comprehensive sensor data: Power, voltage, current, frequency, temperature, and more
 - UI-based configuration - No YAML editing required
 - Automatic device discovery for all inverters on your account